Harry S. Truman

-Truman grew up in Independence, Missouri, and during World War I fought in France as a captain in the Field Artillery.
+Born in Lamar, Missouri, Truman was raised in Independence, Missouri, and during World War I fought in France as a captain in the Field Artillery.
 Returning home, he opened a haberdashery in Kansas City, Missouri, and was elected as a judge of Jackson County in 1922.
-Truman was elected to the United States Senate from Missouri in 1934.
-In 1940–1944 he gained national prominence as chairman of the Truman Committee, which was aimed at reducing waste and inefficiency in wartime contracts.

-Truman was elected vice-president in 1944 and assumed the presidency following the death of Roosevelt.
-Not until he became president was Truman was informed about the ongoing Manhattan Project and the atomic bomb.
-Truman authorized the first and only use of nuclear weapons in war against Hiroshima and Nagasaki in Japan.
-Truman's administration engaged in an internationalist foreign policy by working closely with British Prime Minister Clement Attlee.
+Truman was elected to the U.S. Senate for Missouri in 1934.
+Between 1940 and 1944, he gained national prominence as the chairman of the Truman Committee, which aimed to reduce waste and inefficiency in wartime contracts.
+Truman was elected vice president in the 1944 presidential election and became president upon Roosevelt's death in April 1945.
+Only then was he told about the ongoing Manhattan Project and the atomic bomb.
+Truman authorized the first and only use of nuclear weapons in war against the Japanese cities of Hiroshima and Nagasaki.

+Truman's administration engaged in an internationalist foreign policy by working closely with Britain.
 Truman staunchly denounced isolationism.
-He energized the New Deal coalition during the 1948 presidential election and won a surprise victory against Republican Thomas E. Dewey that secured his own presidential term.
+He energized the New Deal coalition during the 1948 presidential election, despite a divided Democratic Party, and won a surprise victory against the Republican Party's nominee, Thomas E. Dewey.
 Truman presided over the onset of the Cold War in 1947.
-He oversaw the Berlin Airlift and Marshall Plan in 1948.
-With the involvement of the US in the Korean War of 1950–1953, South Korea repelled the invasion by North Korea.
+He oversaw the Berlin Airlift and the Marshall Plan in 1948.
+With America's involvement in the Korean War (1950–1953), South Korea repelled the invasion by North Korea.
 Domestically, the postwar economic challenges such as strikes and inflation created a mixed reaction over the effectiveness of his administration.
-In 1948, he proposed Congress pass comprehensive civil rights legislation.
-Congress refused, so in 1948 Truman issued Executive Order 9980 and Executive Order 9981 which desegregated the armed forces and federal agencies.
+In 1948, he proposed that Congress should pass comprehensive civil rights legislation.
+Congress refused, so Truman issued Executive Order 9980 and Executive Order 9981, which prohibited discrimination in agencies of the federal government and desegregated the United States Armed Forces.

-Corruption in the Truman administration became a central campaign issue in the 1952 presidential election.
-He was eligible for reelection in 1952, but with weak polls he decided not to run.
-Republican Dwight D. Eisenhower attacked Truman's record and won easily.
-Truman went into a retirement marked by the founding of his presidential library and the publication of his memoirs.
-It was long thought that his retirement years were financially difficult for Truman, resulting in Congress establishing a pension for former presidents, but evidence eventually emerged that he amassed considerable wealth, some of it while still president.
-When he left office, Truman's administration was heavily criticized, though critical reassessment of his presidency has improved his reputation among historians and the general population.
+Investigations revealed corruption in parts of the Truman administration, and this became a major campaign issue in the 1952 presidential election, although they did not implicate Truman himself.
+He was eligible for reelection in 1952 but he chose not to run due to poor polling.
+Subsequently, Truman went into a retirement marked by the founding of his presidential library and the publication of his memoirs.
+It was long believed that Truman's retirement years were financially difficult, resulting in Congress establishing a pension for former presidents.
+However, evidence eventually emerged that he amassed considerable wealth, some of it during his presidency.
+When Truman left office, his administration was heavily criticized.
+Despite this controversy, scholars rank Truman in the first quartile of U.S. presidents.
+In addition, critical reassessments of his presidency have improved his reputation among historians and the general population.